What do Barnevelder chickens look like. With many more pictures than is necessary.

 The roosters have a simple, shiny black breast, while the hens have a double lacing on their chest.
 Both sexes have black heads with an iridescent green sheen.
 Barnevelders have a very elegant body shape: they are compact and rectangular with a broad and deep back.

-Below: A Barnevelder cockerel showing the beautiful beetle sheen on his feathers.
+Below: One of my breeding Barnevelder cockerels showing the beautiful beetle sheen on his feathers.

-I have been keeping Barnevelder chickens for more than 20 years and have found theĀ males to be generally good natured and trustworthy.
+I have been keeping Barnevelder chickens for more than 25 years and have found the males to be generally good natured and trustworthy.
 Even during the recent bird flu housing order when we had to keep our birds inside, they were happy and relaxed about not being able to free range.

 Below: A video of Barnevelder bantams.